stevenwalton/Geant4Tutorials/README.md

 ============================
 Geant4 tutorials made by Steven Walton:

-I will be making videos for these at well.
 We will go through tutorials and build our first Geant4 application, step by step First we will get a basic geometry, then get a visualization where we can run a beam through it, then we will focus on the physics